The Mexican folktale of La Llorona or

 childhood that I could have done without.

-would share the tale with you so you can have an
+But since IT IS Halloween weekend, I thought I would share the tale with you so you can have an

 insight to my messed up childhood.